-This three-day, no cost direct training has been tailored to policing and will provide attendees with the skills to navigate adversity and grow and thrive in the face of challenges and stressors.
+This one-day, no cost direct training has been tailored to policing and will provide attendees with the skills to navigate adversity and grow and thrive in the face of challenges and stressors.
 The course is taught by culturally competent subject matter experts and focuses on empirically validated skills that prevent and decrease anxiety and depression and increase optimism and well-being.
-Ten primary resilience skills will be taught in this course:
+Four primary skills will be taught in this course: